- Greater Fairfield Board of REALTORS®

 Since the Jefferson-Lewis Board was already providing POE member data services, it seemed a natural progression to propose a broadened package of services.
 The Jefferson-Lewis Board’s first proposal was turned down, but within a year, when the St. Lawrence County’s experience with temporary help proved unsatisfactory, a second proposal was made and accepted.
 Personal networking relationships and lots of informal preliminary discussion facilitated formalization and implementation of the agreement.
 Merger was not an option either board wanted to attempt; the St. Lawrence County Board wanted to maintain its own identity, and the Jefferson-Lewis Board did not want to get involved in the paperwork and complications of working out a merger.
 Geography does not favor a merger because although the St. Lawrence Board is small in terms of number of members, its territory is one of the largest in the state, with some members as far as 100 miles from the Board office.

-The Jefferson-Lewis Board EO meets monthly with the St. Lawrence County Board of Directors.
+The Jefferson-Lewis Board EO meets with the St. Lawrence County Board of Directors and their committees and work groups via Zoom or in person as needed.
 He also travels to the Board to conduct Professional Standards training and hearings.
 He carries a copy of all of the Board’s records and forms on a laptop computer for quick access.
-For example, at professional standards hearings, there is no delay in processing paperwork because forms are completed electronically during the hearing and printed out on site.
+For example, at professional standards hearings, there is no delay in processing paperwork because forms are completed electronically during the hearing.

 The St. Lawrence County Board members have experienced an increase in value for their dues dollars.
 They now have well-coordinated board activities and, with phone line support, they can talk to an “actual person” instead of leaving a voicemail message and hoping for a timely callback.
 Jefferson-Lewis Board members are pleased with the enhanced professionalism that has been fostered by the agreement.
 Networking relationships between the Boards’ members are promoted through joint meetings and social events.
 Communications between the state and national association have been improved for the St. Lawrence County Board, as they now have professional staff who can alert members about important issues and explain the impact.